 How did you end up with a career in UX Research?

 I’ve always been interested in understanding how people think, and how a person’s unique perspectives and experiences can shape their perception of the world.
 I see user experience (UX) as a natural extension of this fascination, although it took me a while to get into this field.

 In college, I studied psychology and neuroscience and then I worked for several years in academic research labs studying schizophrenia and brain development.
 Looking to move to a more fast-paced and creatively oriented direction, last year I completed a Master’s of Human-Computer Interaction.

 This helped apply my foundational scientific knowledge to the world of technology, design, business, and computer science.
 The program culminated in a fulfilling Capstone project, where I worked with a small team to redesign an app and create a roadmap for a nonprofit that provides training and support to veterans struggling with post-traumatic stress and other mental illnesses.
 This was my first real-world experience seeing how thoughtful user research and design have the potential to make a meaningful impact.

 My role as a UX researcher at Chemistry feels like an exciting culmination of these influences.

 What do you think is the most important part of user experience?

 To me the most important part of UX is a genuine regard for the users.
-Our job is to advocate for the people who are actually going to use a given technology, and to keep in mind that they are nuanced and flawed human beings coming from diverse backgrounds and experience levels.
+Our job is to advocate for the people who are actually going to use a given technology, and to keep in mind which they are nuanced and flawed human beings coming from diverse backgrounds and experience levels.

-A lot of UX work, especially in a consulting environment, involves packaging things as complex as human behavior or dynamics of an organization, into specific and actionable recommendations.
+A lot of UX work, especially in a consulting environment, involves packaging things as complex as human behavior or dynamics of an organization into specific and actionable recommendations.

 This is necessary to get anything done, but I think it’s an important balance to avoid over-synthesizing and losing touch with actual human experiences as you move toward a solution.